 Emer Martin is a Dubliner who has lived in Paris, London, the Middle East, and various places in the U.S.

+The Cruelty Men, her most recent novel is published by Lilliput Press and has been nominated for Irish Novel of the Year 2019.
 Her first novel Breakfast in Babylon won Book of the Year 1996 in her native Ireland at the prestigious Listowel Writers’ Week.
 Houghton Mifflin released Breakfast in Babylon in the U.S. in 1997.
 More Bread Or I’ll Appear, her second novel was published internationally in 1999.

 Emer studied painting in New York and has had two sell-out solo shows of her paintings at the Origin Gallery in Harcourt St, Dublin.